François Albert-Buisson

-François Albert-Buisson ([fʁɑ̃swa albɛʁ bɥisɔ̃]; 3 May 1881, Issoire, Puy-de-Dôme – 21 May 1961, Aix-en-Provence) was a French entrepreneur, industrial, consular magistrate, economist, politician, historian.
+François Albert-Buisson ([fʁɑ̃swa albɛʁ bɥisɔ̃]; 3 May 1881, Issoire, Puy-de-Dôme – 21 May 1961, Aix-en-Provence) was a French entrepreneur, industrialist, consular magistrate, economist, politician, and historian.

 Background

 François Albert-Buisson was born in 1881 to Pierre Buisson and Marie Boste.
 A prolific businessperson, his many roles ranged from pharmacist and founder of the pharmaceutical company Theraplix to banker and literary figure.
 François Albert-Buisson is noted for being the fourteenth member elected to occupy seat two of the Académie Française in 1955.